Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the

 \section{The Reflective HWP’s wedge-like systematic}

-This paper focuses on an alternative reflective configuration for the \LiteBIRD Medium-to-High Frequency Telescope (MHFT) instrument, featuring a reflective HWP.
-Although hypothetical, this telescope setup is used as the study case.
-Note that the conclusions drawn in this paper do not depend on the specific details of the assumed optical setup.
-The primary objective of this research is to characterize through the \LiteBIRD simulation framework (LBS)~\cite{LBS} a systematic effect, specifically addressing the wedge-like effect in an ideal reflective HWP, which occur when the rotation axis of the HWP is not perfectly aligned to its optical axis (defined as the normal through the centre of the HWP), but is instead tilted by a constant angle \(\alpha_\text{{wedge}}\).
+This paper focuses on an alternative reflective configuration for the \LiteBIRD Medium-to-High Frequency Telescope (MHFT) instrument, featuring a reflective HWP. \simone{Although hypothetical, this telescope setup is used as the study case.
+The reflective HWP configuration was adopted as it corresponds to one of the designs considered for the MHFT during the \LiteBIRD optical studies.
+The conclusions drawn in this work do not depend on the specific details of the assumed optical setup, as the systematic originates within the modulator itself and the HWP is the first optical element in the system; therefore, the same behaviour would be expected for alternative optical configurations, including transmissive HWPs.} The primary objective of this research is to characterize through the \LiteBIRD simulation framework (LBS)~\cite{tomasi2025simulationframeworklitebirdinstruments} a systematic effect, specifically addressing the wedge-like effect in an ideal reflective HWP, which occur when the rotation axis of the HWP is not perfectly aligned to its optical axis (defined as the normal through the centre of the HWP), but is instead tilted by a constant angle \(\alpha_\text{{wedge}}\).
 This misalignment induces a systematic error in the reflected beam.
 As the optical component rotates, the deviation from the expected beam path becomes periodic, with a characteristic frequency corresponding to the rotation rate.
-This results in a pointing error, where the observed pointing direction describes a circular pattern around the nominal boresight.
-This boresight error must be considered and accounted for to achieve accurate observations; the presence of circles in the sky results in a distortion of the scanning pattern, and eventually in an inaccurate reconstruction of the cosmological information.
+This results in a pointing error, where the observed pointing direction describes a circular pattern around the nominal boresight. \simone{In LBS, this effect is implemented as a common boresight pointing offset, identical for all detectors, rather than through a full optical propagation.
+This approach captures the geometrical consequences of wedge-like effects and is applicable to both reflective and transmissive HWP configurations.
+The optical chain is otherwise kept unchanged, allowing for a clean isolation of the systematic impact on the simulated data.} This boresight error must be considered and accounted for to achieve accurate observations; the presence of circles in the sky results in a distortion of the scanning pattern, and eventually in an inaccurate reconstruction of the cosmological information.